monicaepark/teaching-programming-portfolio/README.md

 Exercise: [Animal Parade](https://drive.google.com/file/d/1bF6SyrSvgg9mY5MahdOElxH0GNinjiu2/view?usp=sharing) | `Scratch`

-In this exercise, students will play with animal spites on scratch using [this](https://scratch.mit.edu/projects/428258614/) starter code along to this [worksheet](https://docs.google.com/presentation/d/111ar9NiouOq5KzZDPYm6z3_6yi_A3aPdou49fr_sABI/edit#slide=id.g40f3bba36c_0_157).
+In this exercise, students will play with animal spites on `Scratch` using [this](https://scratch.mit.edu/projects/428258614/) starter code along to this [worksheet](https://docs.google.com/presentation/d/111ar9NiouOq5KzZDPYm6z3_6yi_A3aPdou49fr_sABI/edit#slide=id.g40f3bba36c_0_157).
 Students will create repeat blocks for the kangaroo, grasshopperm and bee sprites to practice using repeat blocks to automate processes in their code.

 ## Module 6: Equity & Pedagogy